 One of the most educational and informative projects I've ever had the fortune to be involved in.

-Larimer County 101: A Journey Through Larimer County Services (LC101) is a series of classes offered to the public to provide an inside look at the workings of Larimer County government and the services we provide.
-Participants attend 3-hour, evening meetings once a week for 9 weeks beginning in April to hear from County officials about the services they provide.
-The classes are kept as interactive as possible and ask the attendees to solve problems, ask questions, provide input, role play, do homework, and more.
+Larimer County 101: A Journey Through Larimer County Services is a series of classes offered to the public to provide an inside look at the workings of Larimer County government and the services we provide.
+Participants attend evening meetings once a week for three hours a night for nine weeks.
+County officials strive to keep the meeting interactive, asking participants to solve problems, ask questions, provide input, role play, do homework, and more.

-Topics include: Larimer County History; www.larimer.org the Virtual Courthouse; how elections work; how land use decisions are made; navigating the criminal justice system; building & maintaining roads and bridges; you decide which engineering projects to fund!; understanding Human Services and hard decisions that need to be made; public health and inspecting restaurants; jobs and the Workforce Center; all about property taxes; the County Budget; where Extension fits in, and more.
+Topics include: Larimer County History; the Virtual Courthouse; how elections work; how land use decisions are made; navigating the criminal justice system; building and maintaining roads and bridges; you decide which engineering projects to fund!; understanding Human Services and hard decisions that need to be made; public health and inspecting restaurants; jobs and the Workforce Center; all about property taxes; the County Budget; where Extension fits in, and more.